-1. The Executive Vice President, Student Learning shall receive and may issue any charge of alleged misconduct made against a student by another student, faculty member, administrator, or classified personnel.
+1. The Executive Vice President of Student Learning or designee shall receive and may issue any charge of alleged misconduct made against a student by another student, faculty member, administrator, or classified personnel.
 Such person shall sign and submit a written statement specifying the time(s), place(s), and nature of the alleged misconduct.

-2. The Executive Vice President, Student Learning shall confer with the student for the purpose of advising the student of the charge, possible sanctions imposed upon him/her and his/her rights under college regulations, state and federal laws.
+2. The Executive Vice President of Student Learning or designee shall confer with the student for the purpose of advising the student of the charge, possible sanctions imposed upon him/her and his/her rights under college regulations, state and federal laws.

-3. The Executive Vice President, Student Learning may also procure information relating to the charge from the student and other persons or sources.
-Whenever appropriate, the Executive Vice President, Student Learning shall assess, or cause to have assessed, damage to property and injury to persons or other forms of misconduct.
+3. The Executive Vice President of Student Learning or designee may also procure information relating to the charge from the student and other persons or sources.
+Whenever appropriate, the Executive Vice President of Student Learning or designee shall assess, or cause to have assessed, damage to property and injury to persons or other forms of misconduct.

-4. At this point, the Executive Vice President, Student Learning may take any of the following actions:
+4. At this point, the Executive Vice President of Student Learning or designee may take any of the following actions:

 - a.
 Dismiss the charge for lack of merit. - b.
-Issue a warning or letter of reprimand.

-c.
-Place the student on disciplinary probation, require restitution, place on summary or disciplinary suspension.
+Issue a warning or letter of reprimand. - c.
+Place the student on disciplinary probation, require restitution, - place on summary or disciplinary suspension. - d.

-- d.
 Recommend expulsion. - e.
 Remand the case to a Student Conduct Hearing.

-5. At this time, if the student does not accept the Executive Vice President, Student Learning's decision, the Executive Vice President, Student Learning shall arrange for the meeting of the Student Conduct Hearing Committee, following the pro-cedures outlined in Sections B and C of this document.
+5. At this time, if the student does not accept the Executive Vice President of Student Learning or designee's decision, the Executive Vice President of Student Learning or designee shall arrange for the meeting of the Student Conduct Hearing Committee, following the procedures outlined in Sections B and C of this document.